Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 1. Studs

-By far, the most common type of jewelry for a septril nose piercing is a flat-back stud.
+By far, the most common type of jewelry for a Septril nose piercing is a flat-back labret stud.
 Studs come in a wide variety of shapes, patterns, and colors, allowing for unlimited self-expression, and the flat-back is more comfortable as it sits inside of the nose.

 Curved barbell piercing ASTM F136 implant-grade titanium internally threaded $16.9, SHOP NOW.

-Barbells consist of a post with a ball on each end.
-For the septril nose piercing, curved barbells are preferable over straight bars.
+For the Septril nose piercing, curved barbells are preferable over straight bars.
 This is because most people have a natural curve to the front of their nose, and a curved barbell fits more comfortably into the contours of the average nose.

 Choosing jewelry that fits properly also minimizes complications during the recovery process.